 In this example, the logic and the view are intertwined in one widget, hence Mixed pattern.
 A better way to build components that are more testable and maintainable is to separate the logic from the view.
 That’s where the second pattern comes in.

 The Container/View Pattern

 It should be immediately apparent that there is very little variation between this code and the code from the Vanilla pattern.
-The main difference here is where there was once a single widget there are now two.
+The main difference is the isolation created by having two separate widgets encapsulating the two separate concerns.
 The PostContainer widget handles the logic (fetching data and branching) while the Post widget handles the view.